Statute Law Revision Act 1953

-The Statute Law Revision Act 1953 is an Act of the Parliament of the United Kingdom.
+The Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5) is an act of the Parliament of the United Kingdom.

-This Act was partly in force in Great Britain at the end of 2010.
+This act was partly in force in Great Britain at the end of 2010.

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this Act were repealed so far as they extended to the Isle of Man on 25 July 1991.
+The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this act were repealed so far as they extended to the Isle of Man on 25 July 1991.

-The effect of this Act is set out in the Report of the Joint Committee on Consolidation and Statute Law Revision Bills, with the proceedings and minutes of evidence, dated 19 November 1953.
+The effect of this act is set out in the Report of the Joint Committee on Consolidation and Statute Law Revision Bills, with the proceedings and minutes of evidence, dated 19 November 1953.

-Section 1 - Repeal of enactments
+Section 1 – Repeal of enactments

 This section was repealed for the United Kingdom by Group 1 of Part IX of Schedule 1 to the Statute Law (Repeals) Act 1998.

-Section 2 - Application of repealed enactments in local courts
+Section 2 – Application of repealed enactments in local courts

-The words "to the court of the county palatine of Lancaster or" in this section were repealed by section 56(4) of, and Part II of Schedule 11 to, the Courts Act 1971.
-This section was repealed by section 32(4) of, and Part V of Schedule 5 to, the Administration of Justice Act 1977.
+The words "to the court of the county palatine of Lancaster or" in this section were repealed by section 56(4) of, and part II of schedule 11 to, the Courts Act 1971.
+This section was repealed by section 32(4) of, and part V of schedule 5 to, the Administration of Justice Act 1977.

-Section 4 - Provisions relating to Northern Ireland
+Section 4 – Provisions relating to Northern Ireland

-Section 4(1) was repealed by section 41(1) of, and Part 1 of Schedule 6 to, the Northern Ireland Constitution Act 1973.
+Section 4(1) was repealed by section 41(1) of, and part 1 of schedule 6 to, the Northern Ireland Constitution Act 1973.